 - appropriately timed, so that students receive accurate information and develop skills before they need to use them

-- delivered by teachers who are provided with relevant professional development opportunities to support their work
+- delivered by teachers who have had relevant professional development to support their work

-- interactive and include developing skills such as decision-making and assertiveness
+- interactive and include students developing skills such as decision-making and assertiveness

 - accurate and relevant to real life, including information about how many young people are actually using alcohol and other drugs.

-It’s important that young people get the facts around drug use so that they don’t believe ‘everyone else is doing it’.
+Young people need to get the facts around drug use so that they don’t believe ‘everyone else is doing it’.
 The truth is, they’re not.